nisaokr/ai-web-search-agent/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue on GitHub.
+For questions or feedback, please open an issue on GitHub or just easily send an email. okurnisanur@gmail.com

 ## ⭐ Star History

 If you find this project useful, please consider giving it a star!

----

-**Built with ❤️ using LangChain and Gemini**